jb-dumat/thread_pool/README.md

 # thread_pool
-A lite, generic and crossplatform threadpool in C++
+A lite, generic and crossplatform threadpool in C++.
+This project is tested by using google tests.

 ### Installing

-You can run the program by following these steps:
+You can use the source code only.
+If you want to build it or run the units tests you'll need to follow theses steps.

 First create a build directory at the root of the repository:
 ```